coutinhomarco/text-summarizer-gpt/README.md

 # Text Summarizer Project

 This project consists of a NestJS API that interacts with a Flask microservice for text summarization and uses PostgreSQL as the database, managed through Prisma ORM.
 The project is set up and managed using Docker Compose for easy deployment.
+Additionally, it includes a front-end application built with Next.js, providing a user interface for text summarization.

 ## Table of Contents